alex/what-happens-when/README.rst

     Target IP: interface.ip.goes.here

-Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:
+Now that the network library has the IP address of either our DNS server or the default gateway, it can resume its DNS process:

 * The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.